kdcgarber/FontExplorer/README.md

 This editor allows you to edit characters that are 5x8 pixels in size.
 The characters are stored in sets of 128 characters each, in a binary file.
-The file contains a total of 32 character sets.
+The file contains a total of 32-character sets.
 This data can then be used to write to an EEROM like the one I used, a 28256 - 32k ROM for my TRS-80 model 1.
 (AT28C256-15SU-T)
 It also supports other files sizes with a few changes, which are sizes I originally used, and the config values are still in the code and can be reused.

-It is a C program that I originally found and have altered with lots of other features, but the base was wonderful and started me out with the editor and ability to read/write/edit a binary file for the fonts and output the graphic file also. https://alnwlsn.com/projectrepository/index.php?title=TRS-80_Model_1_-_Character_ROM
+This program morphed from code that I originally found and have altered with lots of other features, but the base was wonderful.
+It started me out with the editor and ability to read/write/edit a binary file for the fonts and output the graphic file also. https://alnwlsn.com/projectrepository/index.php?title=TRS-80_Model_1_-_Character_ROM

 My additions were just for moving/displaying/coping/recreating and outputting based on size, file info and the keys available menu.
 I used various websites to help me create 5x7 and 5x8 font examples.
 Here are some of the resources I found helpful:

 - https://fontstruct.com/gallery/tag/386/5x7?licensedownloadable&orderby-sharing-date&categoryuncategorized&dirdesc&page2
 - https://fontstruct.com/gallery/tag/7045/5x8